 |Graduation Rate*||28% (For students who began their studies Fall 2011)||74% (For students who began their studies Fall 2011)||22% (For students who began their studies Fall 2014)|

 Morrisville State College offers a medical office administration degree as part of its Health and Human Development programs.
 Along with many classroom-based courses, students in the program are expected to participate in an office technology internship for professional, hands-on training.

 Associate of Applied Science in Medical Office Administration

 Full-time students can complete this program in two years.
 Students learn about data entry, medical coding, outpatient and inpatient billing, medical office procedures, and medical transcription.
 This program trains students to use up-to-date technology to manage information in medical office environments.

 This school's health information systems certificate program was designed for students who already work in a related field.
 In addition to participating in theory courses, students are required to participate in practical experience sessions at an affiliated health care facility.

 This program consists of four core courses in project management, systems analysis, health information systems concepts and database management systems.
-This program also allows students to take an additional course in bioinformatics, government systems basics, business analytics, financial cyber security or technological enterprise management.
+This program also allows students to take an additional course in data science, government systems basics, business analytics, financial cyber security or technological enterprise management.